-- Consultation with a plastic surgeon.
+- Consultation with plastic surgeon.
 You will have a discussion with the surgeon and a clinical examination.
 The clinical examination can be confronting as it involves standing in front of the surgeon while wearing only underpants.
 This lets the surgeon identify what style of reconstruction is best for you.
 A breast care nurse is available to be with you at this examination if you would like.
-If you are considered a good candidate for this procedure, you will be asked to sign a consent form and you will be placed on the Royal Melbourne Hospital waiting list. - 2.
+If you are considered a good candidate for this procedure, you will be asked to sign a consent form and you will be placed on the Royal Melbourne waiting list. - 2.
 Blood tests and clinical photography. - 3.
-Appointment with a breast care nurse.
+An appointment with a breast care nurse.
 The breast care nurse will discuss your planned surgery in further detail with you.
-If you wish, you can look at breast reconstruction photographs at this time.

-This appointment can be held before your consultation with the plastic surgeon if you prefer.
-This may help you feel more informed for your consultation.

-- 4. Pre-admission clinic appointment at the Women's.
-Allow approximately one and a half hours for this appointment.
-Your medical history will be reviewed and there will be further preparation for surgery with the anaesthetists and nursing staff.
+If you wish, you can look at breast reconstruction photographs at this time. - This appointment can be held before your consultation with the plastic surgeon if you prefer.
+This may help you feel more informed for your consultation. - 4.
+Pre-admission clinic appointment at The Royal Melbourne Hospital.
+Allow approximately three hours for this appointment.
+Your medical history will be reviewed and there will be further preparation for surgery with the anaesthetists, surgeons and nursing staff.
 You will be asked about any medications you are taking, including prescription, herbal or alternative medicines.
 You may be advised to stop taking certain medications before surgery. - 5.
 If you are a smoker.
-Smoking is considered to be a risk factor for this type of surgery.
-If you are a smoker, we advise that you stop smoking at least three weeks before surgery and for as long as possible after surgery.
-We recognise that stopping smoking is very difficult at any time, and particularly at times of stress; however, smoking increases your risk of wound healing complications.

-Your GP can refer you to the QUIT program if you need help to stop smoking.

-6. A healthy body weight is preferable for best results.
+Smoking is considered to be a potential risk factor for this type of surgery.
+We advise that you stop smoking at least three weeks before surgery and for as long as possible after surgery.
+We recognise that stopping smoking is very difficult at any time, particularly at times of stress; however, smoking increases your risk of wound healing complications. - Your GP can refer you to the QUIT program if you need help to stop smoking. - 6.
+A healthy body weight is preferable for best results.
 Your plastic surgeon will advise if weight loss is recommended prior to surgery.